rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint1.md

 - Task 1.2
     - Record a video of your robot playing back the waypoints
 - Task 1.3
-    - Demonstrate the teach-and-repeat in a video by recording the process of teaching the robot and repeating at least once the cycle task
+    - Demonstrate the teach-and-repeat in a video by recording the process of teaching the robot and repeating at least once the cycle task from the "collect for report" subsection
 - Task 1.4/1.5:
     - Record a screenshot or video of the GUI reporting world coordinates of the mouse cursor when hovering over the image using the intrinsic and extrinsic calibrations.
     - Record the reported position (x,y,z) of the center of the top of a stack of large blocks placed at the following locations for a stack size of [0,1,2,4,6] blocks (total of 20 measurements): (0,175), (-300, -75), (300, -75), (300, 325)